 When developing challenges and assessments, we recommend using a criterion-referenced process.
 This means selecting and creating content that tests a candidate's ability to perform as expected on a job-related task.
 Cut scores allow you to specify the minimum threshold that a candidate must achieve before they are considered to be able to perform the task at an acceptable level.

-Most challenges within Qualified's library are designed so that a 100% score must be achieved to pass the challenge.
-However, it is possible to configure challenges to permit passing at a lower score.
+Most coding challenges within Qualified's library are designed so that 100% of the unit tests must be correct in order to pass the challenge.
+However, it is possible to configure challenges to permit passing with a lower score.
 For example, a challenge might present a large number of bugs to fix with an idea that candidates are only expected to resolve a certain percentage within a given time span.
 These tests can help detect outstanding candidates without ruling average performers out entirely.
 Cut scores broaden the style of challenges that can be offered.

 System Scored: Answers Signals